gowen100/Public-Code/README.md

 **Code I want to remember and reuse**

 * JaneSt-Jun20.ipynb - Solution to the Jane St June 2020 problem https://www.janestreet.com/puzzles/what-a-trit/
-* Lots of graphs and web pulls.ipynb - Pulls covid data from ecdc and graphs.
+* Lots of graphs and web pulls.ipynb - Different shape multi-plots and customising pie charts
+* ECDC_Covid_Data_and_Graphs.ipynb- Pulls covid data from ecdc and graphs it .
 * PremierLeagueFixturesfromAPItoExcel.ipynb - Pulls the premier league fixtures from the API and outputs to a dataframe and excel